12 Things to Do in Brussels in March

 Inside the Affordable Art Fair Brussels| ©Atena Abrahimia

-If you are curious about contemporary art or if you are simply in the city in March, I present the Affordable Art Fair.
-This show takes place in different cities around the world and is always a complete success.
-But beware, there are years when it is held in February.
+If you’re curious about contemporary art or if you’re simply in town during the month of March, I’d like to introduce you to the Affordable Art Fair.
+This event takes place in different cities around the world and is always a huge success.
+But be aware, there are years when it’s held in February.

-You will enjoy exhibitions of paintings, sculptures and photographs in a pleasant and stimulating atmosphere.
-There are also interesting workshops if you feel like learning something new.
+You’ll enjoy exhibitions of paintings, sculptures, and photographs in a pleasant and stimulating atmosphere.
+There are also interesting workshops if you’re in the mood to learn something new.

-A special part of this fair is the sector dedicated to emerging artists, where they can exhibit their creations and sell them in a great auction.
-National and international artists gain recognition thanks to this event, where they can finally be seen by a large number of people.
+A special part of this fair is the section dedicated to emerging artists, where they can exhibit their creations and sell them at a major auction.
+National and international artists gain recognition thanks to this event, where their work can finally be seen by a large audience.

 8. Take a trip to the magical Halle Forest